Access my training

 Either way, this course is for you.

-Are you totally on top of your adult safeguarding responsibilities?
+Are you up to speed with your adult safeguarding responsibilities?

 First aid saves lives.
 Knowing what to do in an emergency can make all the difference.
 It’s a simple set of skills, but mastering them can have an incredible impact.